kencoken/enceval-toolkit/README.txt

 The code used to train GMM vocabularies and compute the Fisher kernel encoding is provided by the 'GMM-Fisher' sublibrary, found in the 'lib/gmm-fisher/' subdirectory.
-This is a standalone C++ library with mex wrappers contributed kindly by Jorge Sánchez (jrg.sanchez@gmail.com).
-Thanks to both Jorge and Florent Perronnin for their invaluable help and advice on getting this part of the toolkit up and running.
+This is a standalone C++ library contributed kindly by Jorge Sánchez.
+Thanks to both him and Florent Perronnin for their invaluable help and advice on getting this part of the toolkit up and running.